streamich/portable/README.md

 using static code analysis to *try* to determine what files to include in your app, `portable.js` simply ships your app with a *virtual in-memory file system* and then uses the same code node.js does to resolve and require your dependencies.

-Here is how it works. `portable.js` imitates the same booting sequence that node.js does when it loads its standard library before any of your code is executed.
+It works as follows: `portable.js` emulates the same booting sequence that node.js does when it loads its standard library before any of your code is executed.

 First, the `process` variable is initialized.
 Then miscellaneous modules like, `util.js` and `events.js` are loaded.

-Then node loads the file system `fs.js` module.
-At this point we mount the in-memory files defined in you "layers", so that they appear as regular files.
+Then node.js loads the file system `fs.js` module.
+At this point we mount the in-memory files defined in your *layers*, so that they appear as regular files.

-Now, before your code gets executed, node.js loads the `module.js` module, which creates the `require` function you use to require your dependencies.
+Finaly, before your code gets executed, node.js loads the `module.js` module, which creates the `require` function you use to require your dependencies.

-And here is the trick: because `portable.js` apps ship with a virtual in-memory file system and a working `fs.js` module, the `module.js` module and `require` just simply work out of the gate, without any modifications.
+Now here is the trick: because `portable.js` apps ship with a virtual in-memory file system and a working `fs.js` module, the `module.js` and `require` just simply work out of the gate, without any modifications.
 We simply use the stock version of `module.js` taken from node.js source code.
-Thus you get exact same `require` behavior in your browser.
+Thus you get the exact same `require` behavior in your browser as in your node.js apps.

 # AMD `require`